How is the world’s changing climate impacting our health? The Lancet Countdown tracks global progress on climate change.

 Despite this, there is a chronic underinvestment in the field of climate change and health.

 Working in partnership with the communities most affected, Wellcome will support research and science-based solutions for taking on this urgent health challenge.

 Madeleine Thomson, Interim Head, Our Planet, Our Health, Wellcome

 We must work to shine a light to a sustainable future, where our health, and that of the planet, is no longer at risk from our actions or inaction on climate.

-We’re currently in the process of developing focused goals, and more information about our strategy for climate and health will be available soon.
+We're currently in the process of developing focused goals for our strategy for climate and health, and we'll publish more information about this soon.